Community Development

 2. We will review your application and determine eligibility.
 If it appears you may be eligible we will add you to the waiting list.
 When funding is available, we will send you a letter.
 If you are still interested, you may then apply.

-3. If you qualify, a Rehab Advisor will inspect your property to determine what repairs are needed.
+3. If you qualify, a County Rehabilitation Specialist will inspect your property to determine what repairs are needed.
 Health and safety items are a priority.

 4. You will request bids from contractors of your choice.
 A list of interested contractors is available for your convenience.

-5. Your Rehab Advisor will assist you throughout the construction process.
+5. Your County Rehabilitation Specialist will assist you throughout the construction process.

 Accessibility Grants